by Lynn Byczynski

-There’s no such thing as easy money in farming, but adding a U-Pick to an existing flower operation comes close.
-We did it for a few seasons at our farm in Kansas.
+We did this for a few seasons at our farm in Kansas.
 Before we started, we were a little worried that our U-Pick customers would pick all the prettiest flowers, leaving us short for our florist and supermarket accounts.
-But the opposite happened: People picked the flowers that were fully open, almost past their prime.
+But the opposite happened: people picked the flowers that were fully open, almost past their prime.
 They left behind the choicest flowers, those that were just beginning to open.

 A few other lessons we learned about U-Pick: